Tableflipper9001/weheat-domoticz-plugin/README.md

 ### v0.0.4
 * Create default case for status codes not in the API definition
 * Limit COP in range 0 to 10.
 COP becomes negative in defrost cycles and may get unreleastic peaks due to bad sample period.
+* Fix the state variable not being of HeatPumpStatusEnum type, instead State from HeatPump
 * Stop the plugin from self (unfinished)

 ### v0.0.3